kvsankar/chandrayaan3/README.md

 The code base needs a rewrite.
 The very first release was for the Mars Orbiter Mission launch in 2013.
 Minor changes were made later to support MOM Mars orbit insertion and the Pluto flyby of New Horizons.

-After a gap of 6 years, this has been modified again in 2019 to support the Chandrayaan 2 mission.
+After a gap of 6 years, this was been modified again in 2019 to support the Chandrayaan 2 mission.
 The major changes were for 3D support.
 In that process, the code quality has degraded.

+After another gap of 4 years, it has now been prepped for Chandrayaan 3.

 The rewrite will focus on present-day JavaScript tooling, better abstraction, better separation of concerns (2D vs. 3D, model vs. rendering, etc.), extensibility (how does one extend the code for a new mission easily merely by changing configurations), performance (decrease the load time; improve rendering smoothness; on-demand loading of high resolution LRO textures), and responsive UX.
-The current UX is almost unusable on mobile screens.
+The current UX is not too great mobile screens.

 ## Inspirations